 They can go out and find that information.
 And of course it’s so much easier now than it was before to get information.”Cathy Duffy.
 HomeSchool ThinkTank Parenting Podcast.

-This podcast episode is full of information and insight about homeschooling, parenting, and education.
-Listen to this fascinating interview with Cathy Duffy.
+Our first interview is full of information and insight about homeschooling, parenting, and education.

-Resources Mentioned in the Cathy Duffy Podcast & Video Inteview
+Resources Mentioned in the Cathy Duffy Podcast & Video Interview

 - Dumbing Us Down and more books by John Taylor Gatto